mever-team/FairBench/docs/index.md

 This is a comprehensive AI fairness exploration framework developed by the
 <a href="https://mammoth-ai.eu/">MAMMOth</a> project.
 Visit the overview, read the
-documentation, or try
-lightweight features in your browser.
+documentation, or try lightweight features in your browser below.
 <br><br>